What is it?

 Universal Credit is paid in one lump sum and on a monthly basis, and includes help to pay your rent.
 This help isn’t paid separately, like Housing Benefit.
 And usually all the Universal Credit is paid straight to you, so you have to pay your rent out of this money.

-Most people will get the same amount of money as they would have under the benefits listed above – it just looks like more because of the benefits all being paid together, including help with your housing costs (rent, mortgage interest and some service charges) and is paid monthly, all at once.
+Most people will get the same amount of money as they would have under the benefits listed above – it just looks like more because of the benefits all being paid together, including help with your housing costs (rent and some service charges) and is paid monthly, all at once.

 See the Frequently Asked Questions for how to get help with managing the change to Universal Credit.